enoch232/CSE360-PROJECT/README.md

 ## Build Instructions
 - This program runs off of Java 1.7.
 - Put all of the class files in the same folder and run the tester class to run the program.
-- You can also use javac Tester.java for compiling
+- You can also use command line `javac Tester.java` for compiling and use `java Tester` for running the program
-- For running java Tester

 ***